 Although we utilized a general-purpose spectrometer and probe-based approach to the reflection measurements, additional modular options are available.
-For example, we could have swapped our reflection probe for an Ocean Insight integrating sphere, which measures light scattered at 180 degrees from the sample surface and potentially enables more accurate measurements.
+For example, we could have swapped our reflection probe for an Ocean Optics integrating sphere, which measures light scattered at 180 degrees from the sample surface and potentially enables more accurate measurements.

 These spectrometers and accessories are part of a much larger range of options for your reflectance measurement needs, with dozens of different reflectance and color measurement configurations possible.